Tailscale on NixOS: A New Minecraft Server in Ten Minutes

 Open the Digital Ocean control panel and select Create and then select Droplets.
 Choose an Ubuntu 20.04 image and a plan with at least 4 GB of ram (the Minecraft server needs a lot of resources, unfortunately).

 Once you have everything set up, select the large green button labeled Create Droplet.
-It may take up to 10 minutes to install and configure NixOS, however you will be able to see the machine in your Tailscale network once everything is done setting up.
-Go grab a cup of your favorite caffeinated beverage.
+It may take up to ten minutes to install and configure NixOS.
+Once everything is done setting up, you should be able to verify that your server is in your Tailscale network.

 Step 3: Play Minecraft